INTERACT: Create seamless Events while logging only the start of each behavior

-Speeding up and simplifying the process of logging Events is important, because it minimizes errors and leaves more time for data analysis with INTERACT.
-The various analysis related routines available in INTERACT can provide you with completely new in-sights.
+Accelerating and simplifying event logging during video content coding is important because it minimizes errors and leaves more time for data analysis with INTERACT.
+The various analysis routines available in INTERACT offer you completely new insights.

 INTERACT offers various logging procedures to code consistently: